dcernach/hl2mt-next/README.rst

 **Remote HTML: Zip**

 While table indexes work pretty well and have the benefit that they create self contained campaigns, tables can grow to become excessively large.
-For example in my current install with 2000 tokens hl2mt builds a table with nearly 4500 entries.
+For example in my current install with 2000 tokens ``hl2mt`` builds a table with nearly 4500 entries.
 This can potentially slow down Maptool on a slow computer.
 As an option if you download and use the Nerps_ variant of Maptool you can store all the index information in html pages on a remote web server.

-Simply choose this option, input the base URL of where you'll unpack the index files and hl2mt will pack all the html pages into a zip file you can upload to your server.
+Simply choose this option, input the base URL of where you'll unpack the index files and ``hl2mt`` will pack all the html pages into a zip file you can upload to your server.

-As an example, my base URL is http://tarsis.org/maptool/ and when I'm finished running hl2mt I upload my zip file to that directory and unpack it.
-I also make sure the files are world readable via.
+As an example, my base URL is http://tarsis.org/maptool/ and when I'm finished running ``hl2mt`` I upload my zip file to that directory and unpack it.
+I also make sure the files are world readable by running:

+    chmod 644 *

 Now in game when I link to a Feat or spell Maptool will fetch the data from that directory instead of trying to keep it stored internally.

+Unlike tables these remote HTML pages are pretty safe from breaking when you re-run ``hl2mt`` and create new tokens.
+So you can upload new index zip files and unpack them without hurting existing token links to feats, spells and so on.

 Plans
 -----

 Generally there are no plans to add in advanced macro functions.
-The goal of hl2mt is to instead try to be as compatible as possible for existing frameworks.
-If you have a framework and you want it to work with hl2mt please let me know and I'll try to work with you to export the data from Hero Lab into a format your framework can use.
+The goal of ``hl2mt`` is to instead try to be as compatible as possible for existing frameworks.
+If you have a framework and you want it to work with ``hl2mt`` please let me know and I'll try to work with you to export the data from Hero Lab into a format your framework can use.